 WiggleCRC's own-brand range of basic cycling gear includes this entry-level road bike, which looks pretty decent, on paper at least.
 It has an aluminium alloy frame with 14-speed Shimano gearing and combined brake/gear levers for easy shifting.
-It's decent value at £300, though we have seen it cheaper – it was £260 a couple of months ago, so if you're not it a hurry it's worth keeping an eye to see if the price comes down.
+It's decent value at £300, and a very good deal at the discounted price here.

 It's available in five sizes, so you should be able to get one that fits well unless you're very tall or short.

 There are plenty of bikes costing under £300 at Halfords, and pick of the bunch is this Carrera Zelos.
-It's usually £275, but it's worth keeping an eye on the price as it's often discounted to under £250.
+It's usually £275, but it's worth keeping an eye on the price as it's often discounted to under £250, as is currently the case.
 It features an aluminium frame built up with a 14-speed Shimano groupset and Tektro dual pivot brakes.

 Okay, it's technically not a road bike, but a cyclocross bike like the Carrera Crixus Limited makes a great all-rounder, especially if your riding involves crummy urban streets and you'd rather look out for dodgy drivers than play dodge-the-pothole.
 And at the weekend you can head into the countryside and explore the lanes and dirt roads.

 The Crixus has an aluminium frame and wide-range gearing with Shimano's Claris 16-speed shifters that operate from the brake levers, just like the pro-level Dura-Ace groupset.